bitburner-official/typescript-template/guide_for_dummies.md

 - If you're unfamiliar with Git and have no intention to use it:
   - Press the Download Zip button
   - Extract the zip anywhere, for example `C:\Users\yourusername\Workspace\BitburnerScripts` on Windows or `~/Workspace/BitburnerScripts` on Other

-### 4. Start the Remote File API server
+### 4. Open a terminal pointed at your scripts folder
 - Open command prompt / terminal
   - Windows: Open start menu and type `cmd` (enter)
   - Mac: Click the Launchpad icon in the Dock, type `Terminal` in the search field, then click Terminal.
 - To go to the directory you just created:
   - Windows: Type `cd ` and drag the folder you created to the cmd window, or type `cd C:\Users\yourusername\Workspace\BitburnerScripts` or whatever folder you chose previously.
   - Mac: Type `cd ` and drag the folder you created to the terminal window, or type `cd ~/Workspace/BitburnerScripts` or whatever folder you chose previously.

+### 5. Install the needed programs
 - type `npm install`

+### 6. Starting the Typescript transpiler
+- DON'T SKIP EVEN WHEN USING JS ONLY
+- In the terminal you opened, run the command `npm run transpile` in your folder.

+### 7. Start the Remote File API server
+- Open another terminal pointed at your scripts folder, like in step #4.
-- type `npm run watch`
+- Type `npm run watch`
 - If NPM asks if you want to install something it needs, answer `y` for yes.
 - Your firewall may yell at you; allow the connection.

-### 5. Go back to Bitburner.
+### 8. Go back to Bitburner.
 - Options -> Remote API -> type in the port: `12525` -> click connect.
 The icon should turn green and say it's online.
 - Your firewall may yell at you again; allow the connection.

-### 6. Starting the Typescript transpiler
-- DON'T SKIP EVEN WHEN USING JS ONLY
-- Open another cmd/terminal window just like you did in step 4.
-- This time run the command `npm run transpile` in your folder.
-  Yes, you need them both to be running at the same time.
-- Put your .ts files to the `src\` directory.

-### 7. Test that the connection works
+### 9. Test that the connection works
 - You should see a file `template.js` in the root of your `home` server in Bitburner.
 - You should see a NetscriptDefinitions.d.ts automatically appear in the folder on your computer (ex. `C:\Users\yourusername\Workspace\BitburnerScripts\NetscriptDefinitions.d.ts`).

-### 8. Try some other files too!
+### 10. Try some other files too!
 - Copy/create a .js to the `src` folder on your computer and check Bitburner.
 The file should be transferred!
 - Sadly, at the time of writing, Typescript doesn't support 'compiling' text files.
 So copy/create a .txt in the `dist` folder and check Bitburner.
 This file should be transferred as well.

-### 9. Thats it!
+### 11. Thats it!
 - You can now make and edit the files in the `src` directory to your liking, and have them be changed in Bitburner automatically.
 <br />
 <br />